Kuélap: Modern history

 The massive walls that protected the fortress.

 Kuélap was accidentally rediscovered in 1843, by Juan Crisóstomo Nieto, a judge from the city of Chachapoyas.
 Then, in 1870, Antonio Raimondi made a survey of the site.

 Explorer Charles Wiener visited the site in 1881.
 In 1939, French general Louis Langlois studied the site and wrote a detailed description of the main buildings.
 Kuélap was also studied by archaeologists Ernst Middendorf (1887); Adolf Bandelier (1940); spouses Henry and Paule Reichlen (1948); and Arturo Ruíz (1972).

 Since the 1980s many Peruvian and foreign archaeologists continued with excavations and studies at Kuélap.

 Since 2013, it has suffered a series of structural instabilities that culminated in the collapse of a section of the perimeter wall in April 2022.
 The Ministry of Culture, with the support of Peruvian and foreign experts and researchers, launched emergency conservation measures and scientific research to prevent further structural collapses and identify their causes.

 Access

 Access to Kuelap is gained via El Tingo, a town at approximately 1800m above sea level, near the bank of the Utcubamba.
 A horse trail also winds along the left bank of Tingo river and leads eventually up to Marcapampa, a small level upland near the site.

 Access has been made easier in recent years following the completion of a cable car route, which takes the visitor to within 2 km of the fortress from where visitors can walk or often take a horse.
 The dirt road, adding 37 km to the journey is also still passable.

+Archaeology

+In 2026, archaeologists excavating Kuélap uncovered a stone funerary structure containing the remains of five individuals, including four adults and one infant, together with a range of ceremonial offerings.
+The recovered materials included a Regional Inca-style phytomorphic paccha, carved bone artifacts, metal objects, stone mortars, and fragments of Spondylus shell.
+Researchers dated the context to the Late Horizon period (c.
+1470–1532 CE) and interpreted the findings as evidence of funerary and ritual practices associated with the Chachapoyas region during the final centuries before the Spanish conquest.